Appendix A Garden Journaling

 - Soil type preference

 A plant’s designated USDA Hardiness Zone (the USDA has an interactive zone map on their website) is a starting point for understanding its environmental requirements.
 Plant tags at nursery centers also provide environmental information.
-For the most accurate, research-based information on specific plants, use plant databases from credible websites such as the NC State Extension Plant Database at NC State University or other university extension programs as well as books by reputable horticulturists, botanists, and ecologists.
+For the most accurate, research-based information on specific plants, use plant databases from credible websites such as the North Carolina Extension Gardener Plant Toolbox at NC State University or other university extension programs as well as books by reputable horticulturists, botanists, and ecologists.

 Key design factors to consider in plant selection include plant growth habit, mature size, bloom cycle, and seasonal interest.